 About 400 students will participate in the 146th Commencement for Fairmont State University at 1 p.m.
 Saturday, May 16, in the Feaster Center.

 Fairmont State alumna Donna Hopkins will be the Commencement speaker.
 Bryan Foley of Pipestem will be the student speaker representing the Class of 2015.

-The Instructor Exchange Ad-Hoc Committee of the Fairmont State University Faculty Senate will host a Panel Discussion on “Building the Interconnected Community” from 5 to 7 p.m.
-Wednesday, March 5, in Multi-Media Room A of the Ruth Ann Musick Library.
+The Instructor Exchange Ad-Hoc Committee of the Fairmont State University Faculty Senate will host a panel discussion titled “Interconnectedness Part II” from 5 to 7 p.m.
+Tuesday, May 5, in Multi-media Room A of the Ruth Ann Musick Library.

 Fairmont State University is hosting West Virginia’s annual Undergraduate Literary Symposium, which is a celebration of scholarship by English majors.

 The event, coordinated by English professor Dr. Angela Schwer, will feature 25 papers presented by students from seven different institutions.